prasannakumar414/finder/README.md

 # finder (truecaller)

-a command line tool for
+a command line tool (right now in a private repository of mine) for

 - searching and finding text files in a linux directory.
 - get line count of files.